dynatrace-perfclinics/observability-clinic--unified-analysis/2_WMI-DataSource/README.md

 For your extension to be able to collect any metrics and have them ingested into Dynatrace, you must define a data source.
 In this tutorial we're using the WMI data source.
 This must be a section called `wmi` in your extension.

 The purpose of the `wmi` section is define the WMI queries that retrieve your metrics, how often they should run, and how to map their results into metrics and dimensions that Dynatrace can ingest.
+Groups and subgroups are used to organise data and define shared properties like dimensions and running frequency.

 The extension we're builing uses 3 WMI Queries:
 ```sql
 SELECT Name, PercentProcessorTime, PercentIdleTime, PercentUserTime FROM Win32_PerfFormattedData_PerfOS_Processor WHERE Name LIKE '_Total'
 ```
-* extracts CPU Used, User, and Idle for each of the host's processors
+* extracts CPU Usage, User CPU, and Idle CPU for each of the host's processors (by split by cpu id).

 ```sql
 SELECT Name, BytesTotalPersec, BytesReceivedPersec, BytesSentPersec FROM Win32_PerfFormattedData_Tcpip_NetworkAdapter